One Of Shah Rukh Khan's Best - Shivom Oza

 The filmmaker, who gave us a cult classic in ‘Jaane Bhi Do Yaaro’, also presented a young Shah Rukh Khan in a sweet little film ‘Kabhi Haan Kabhi Naa’.
-Khan, who has time and again reiterated that this film is one of his favourites, delivers a first-rate performance in this charming ‘slice-of-life of our reviewers recommend us’ film.
+Khan, who has time and again reiterated that this film is one of his favourites, delivers a first-rate performance in this charming ‘slice-of-life’ film.

 The brilliance of Kundan Shah and the effervescence of Shah Rukh Khan, along with a stellar supporting cast and crew, make ‘Kabhi Haan Kabhi Naa’ one of the most memorable films of the 90s decade.
 The music by Jatin-Lalit has stood the test of time for almost two decades.

 Young Sunil(Shah Rukh Khan) harbours aspirations of becoming a fine musician, much against the wishes of his father, Vinayak(Anjan Srivastav).
 Struggling to complete his education(having failed thrice in a row already), Sunil finds it difficult to live up to his family’s expectations.
 His only confidante in the family is his younger sister Nikki(Sadiya Siddiqui).

 Sunil, while concentrating mainly on his music band, also featuring Imran(Ashutosh Gowariker), Yezdi(Kurush Deboo), Tony(Aditya Lakhia), Chris(Deepak Tijori) and Anna(Suchitra Krishnamoorthi), also has to deal with the matters of the heart!
 He is in love with Anna.
 Anna and Chris are fond of each other.
 Sunil, in his attempt to keep Chris away from his ladylove, ends up hurting Anna.